CoreMedia/feedback-hub-adapter-tutorial/jobs_framework.md

 The _JobFactory_ simply checks if the given job type is matching and allows to parameterize the new job instance with other Spring bean instances.
-For the sake of simplicity, our _MyJob_ does not have any constructor parameters, but additional services, like the _SitesService_ could be passed here.
+For the sake of simplicity, _MyJob_ does not have any constructor parameters, but additional services, like the _SitesService_ can be passed here.

 ```java
 public class MyJob implements Job {